-- 4 large carrot, cut into thin batons
+- 4 large carrots, cut into thin batons

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 2 large potato, cut into thin batons
+- 2 large potatoes, cut into thin batons

 The world's favourite root vegetable, the potato comes in innumerable varieties.
 A member of…